graphhopper/graphhopper/README.md

 Here is a list of the more detailed features including a link to the documentation:

- * [Simple start for users](./docs/web/quickstart.md) - just Java necessary!
+ * [Quick installation and start for users](./docs/web/quickstart.md) - just Java necessary!
 [Simple start for developers](./docs/core/quickstart-from-source.md) due to Maven.
  * Works out of the box with OpenStreetMap (osm/xml and pbf) and can be adapted to custom data
  * OpenStreetMap integration: Takes care of the road type, speed limit, the surface, barriers, access restrictions, ferries, [conditional access restrictions](https://github.com/graphhopper/graphhopper/pull/621), ...
  * GraphHopper is fast.
 And with the so called "Contraction Hierarchies" it can be even faster (enabled by default).